 What does recycle mean?

-Recycling is a bit more common term than upcycling, so maybe you already know what it means, or have an idea of what it means.
-But let’s just hear one more time, so that we are all on the same page.
+Recycling is a more common term than upcycling, so maybe you already know what it means, or have an idea of what it means.
+But let’s just hear it one more time, so that we are all on the same page.

 Recycling refers to the process of reusing something again for a different purpose.
 Hold on, that sounds a lot like upcycling though doesn’t it?
 Yes, but there is a difference.
 There is, however, a lot of different understandings of what recycling means.

 Even scholars are having a hard time agreeing on what exactly this term covers and doesn’t cover.
 But for now, let’s stick to the understanding of recycling as a material you process into something different.

 Maybe you are already starting to see the difference between upcycling and recycling?
 If not, don’t worry, we are getting to that part next.

 What is the difference between upcycling and recycling